Hosting Your Own Campfire at Home

 For example, you can never go wrong with some graham crackers, marshmallows and chocolate so that everyone can make s’mores.
 You can also plan beverages such as hot apple cider or cocoa to give everyone something to sip on if the evening is chilly.

 You can host or your campfire with just your family, but they are always more fun when more people gather.
 Send out invitations to your friends to let them know about your plans to host a campfire.
 Then, encourage them to dress up like campers and be ready to reenact one of their favourite camp experiences.

 To increase the excitement, consider snail mailing the invites just like you would a letter from summer camp.

-As you invite your friends, let them know to bring their favorite campfire instruments.
+As you invite your friends, let them know to bring their favourite campfire instruments.
 A few guitars, harmonicas or even homemade kazoos all add a special touch to the ambiance.
-Once everyone is gathered, start off a few classic campfire songs, or you can teach your friends the favorite songs that you love to sing at summer camp.
+Once everyone is gathered, start off a few classic campfire songs, or you can teach your friends the favourite songs that you love to sing at summer camp.

 KEEP SAFETY IN MIND

 Although campfires are fun, you must remember to make safety a priority.
 Remember the rules that you learned at camp, and always make sure that an adult helps to start the fire.
 Then, encourage everyone to stay a safe distance away as they roast marshmallows and sing songs around the fire.